 Providers who only accept fee-for-service plans are likely striving to get paid a higher price for services than those offered by other plans, like managed care plans, Haig says.
 “I do not know if that is a good business, while the trend is towards HMO and PPO type plans, and the majority of people in this country have HMO or PPO plans.”

-- Medicare: Private Fee-for-Service (PFFS) Plans | Last accessed June 2021
+- CMS | Private Fee-for-Service Plans | Last Accessed September 2021

-- CMS: Private Fee-for-Service Plans | Last accessed June 2021
+- Medicare | Private Fee-for-Service Plans | Last Accessed September 2021

-- Medicare Interactive: The parts of Medicare (A, B, C, D) | Last accessed June 2021
+- Medicare Interactive | The Parts of Medicare (A, B, C, D) | Last Accessed September 2021

 - OPM.gov | Plan Types | Last Accessed September 2021